 I hate the expression commonly touted in entrepreneurial rhetoric to ‘fail more’ and ‘fail better.’
-Ridiculous.
-(Also, why can I only picture a white guy saying this?)
-‘Failure’, in some shape or form, is inevitable, but I don’t think anyone should aspire to it.
-A completely original saying that I far prefer: ‘Failure is in the eye of the beholder.’
+Ridiculous.‘Failure’ in some shape or form is inevitable, but I don’t think anyone should aspire to it.
+I far prefer the idea that ‘Failure is in the eye of the beholder.’
 By which I mean, you get to decide what is a failure, and what is simply a bump in the road—even if it feels like a car crash.
 Another saying I believe in: ‘It’s not over until the fat lady sings.’
 We are all our own fat ladies, with the glorious, sole power to conclude our own show if we wish—or to stay in the wings a little longer, waiting to see what might happen next.
 Have you read Elizabeth Gilbert’s Big Magic?
 In it, she says: “Sometimes I think that the difference between a tormented creative life and a tranquil creative life is nothing more than the difference between the word awful and the word interesting.
 Interesting outcomes, after all, are just awful outcomes with the volume of drama turned way down.”
 For the purpose of this response, I’m going to call your failure the interesting incident.
-Because failure is very heavy and final sounding, much like a fat lady singing—and it would be such a shame to end the show early.
+Because failure is very heavy and final sounding, much like a fat lady singing—and it would be a shame to end the show early.